typesafehub/conductr-doc/src/main/play-doc/developer/Bundles.md

 }
 ```

 The declaration of interest is the `jms-status` component.
 ConductR provides a `check` command that bundle components may use to poll a tcp endpoint until it becomes available. `docker` instructs `check` to wait for all Docker components of this bundle to start and `JMS_HOST` is a [standard environment variable](https://github.com/sbt/sbt-bundle#standard-environment-variables) that will be provided at runtime given the `"jms"` endpoint declaration; it is a URI describing the JMS endpoint.
 You can similarly poll http endpoints and wait for them to become available.
-[Consult `check`'s documentation](TODO) for more information.
+Note in this examples that the check parameter `docker+$JMS_HOST` is specific to the endpoint `jms.` An endpoint of `webserver` would use `docker+$WEBSERVER_HOST` instead.

 #### To Docker or Not